-If OneDrive is constantly consuming 10 to 20% CPU on your computer, the problem can often by fixed by Resetting OneDrive service.
+If OneDrive is constantly consuming about 10 to 20% CPU, the problem can often by fixed by Resetting OneDrive service.

 Once you click on OK, you will see the OneDrive Icon in the system tray disappearing and then re-appearing after a while (Can take 60 seconds or more).

 If OneDrive Icon does not appear in the System Tray, type %localappdata%\Microsoft\OneDrive\onedrive.exe in the Run Command windows and click on OK.

 After this, monitor CPU Usage by OneDrive on your computer by going to the Task Manager.

 Yet Another solution for High CPU Usage by OneDrive is to unlink your current OneDrive Account from OneDrive app and link it back again.

 Click on System Tray Icon > right-click on OneDrive Icon and select Settings in the menu that appears.

 On OneDrive Settings screen, switch to Account tab and click on Unlink this PC link.

 On the confirmation pop-up, click on Unlink Account button to confirm.

 Restart the computer > Login to OneDrive and monitor CPU Usage by OneDrive.